 Thousands of people have used Help to Buy to get on the property ladder.
 This Government scheme allows buyers to purchase with a five percent deposit.
 However, the scheme will be restricted from April 2021 to FTB's buying properties with less than average house prices.

 Is shared ownership a good deal?

 Young people mostly use shared ownership as a way to own property.
 The buyer purchases a share in the property and pays rent on the remainder, owned by a housing association.
 This enables them to buy a property with a much smaller deposit than customarily required and sometimes less than £5,000.

 There are drawbacks, as these schemes can be expensive and difficult to sell.
 Fees also apply if the owner wishes to purchase a more significant share further down the line, known as "staircasing".
 Not all banks are prepared to lend against these properties.

-If you're a first-time buyer looking to purchase a property in central London, call us today to speak to one of our property experts on 020 3137 7877.
+If you're a first-time buyer looking to purchase a property, we are an independent London estate agents, specialising in flats for sale in Southwark and Shoreditch, call us today to speak to one of our property experts.